 Greek Inspired Stuffed Tetsukabuto Squash

 Hello family and friends, here is another healthy Winter vegetable recipe that will make your taste buds go wild!
 Thanks to Farmer Evan, owner of Portland Seed House.
 He introduced me to many beautiful squash varieties, which inspired me to create more recipes like this.
 Try my Greek Inspired Stuffed Tetsukabuto Squash recipe, with your favorite side dish!
-Naturally this recipe yields earthy aromas and/or flavors, so I decided to pair mine with black heirloom rice.
-Black rice is one of my favorites because, it offers our bodies a great way to access significant sources of vital minerals (Iron).
+Naturally, this recipe yields earthy aromas and/or flavors, so I decided to pair mine with black heirloom rice.
+Black rice is one of my favorites because it offers our bodies a great way to access significant sources of vital minerals (Iron).
 I am a big fan of family time, and also surrounding yourself with healthy food to feed your soul.
-This recipe is creative way to introduce a healthy meal to your family or friends and offer more variety.
+This recipe is a creative way to introduce a healthy meal to your family or friends and offer more variety.

 2 tablespoons Extra Virgin Olive Oil (cooking oil)